Senior Citizens Partylist

-Coalition of Associations of Senior Citizens in the Philippines, Inc., commonly known as Senior Citizens Partylist, is a political party in the Philippines representing the interests of the elderly, otherwise known as "senior citizens" in the Philippines and the United States, and as "pensioners" elsewhere.
+Coalition of Associations of Senior Citizens in the Philippines, Inc., commonly known as Senior Citizens Partylist, is a political party in the Philippines representing the interests of the elderly, otherwise known as senior citizens in the Philippines.
 It has run and won seats in the party-list elections.
 It has been plagued by party infighting, which has led to delay in its nominees taking their seats in the House of Representatives.